Achronus/cv-api-projects/README.md

-# cv-api-projects
+# Computer Vision + FastAPI Projects

-A set of projects that combine small Computer Vision models with FastAPI
+A set of projects that combine small Computer Vision models with FastAPI.